UzbekistanOfficial Name: Republic of Uzbekistan

 Visas: All U.S. citizen travelers must possess a valid Uzbek visa in a valid U.S. passport.
 Visitors may not enter Uzbekistan with a valid Uzbek visa in a canceled or expired U.S. passport, even if they present another valid U.S. passport at the port of entry.
 Visit the visa information page of the Uzbek Embassy in Washington, D.C., for current visa information.

 U.S. citizens should apply for visas well in advance of their travel.
 Visitors coming from countries in which Uzbekistan does not have diplomatic or consular representation should obtain visas in a third country.
-Visas may NOT be obtained upon arrival at Uzbek airports.
+A list of Uzbekistan’s consular missions abroad is available on the official website of the Ministry of Foreign Affairs.
+Visas cannot be obtained upon arrival at Uzbek airports.

-Visitors most often apply for two types of visa:
+Visitors most often apply for three types of visas:

 Tourist Visas (T):